mrfdev/CMI/Resources/FAQ/cmi-glow.md

 - Remove all the plugins from the test server - except CMI, CMILib, Vault and start the test server.
 - Login and try to use cmi glow again.
 - If it still doesn't work, it might be a client-side problem.
-- If it works now, it might be a plugin confict.
+- If it works now, it might be a plugin conflict.
 You can put back all the plugins you think that aren't causing this problem and start, repeat the test.
 Until you find it to break and then you know which plugin might cause the problem.
 You can then ask the developer of that plugin to (better) support CMI's glow feature to prevent conflicts.

 Known plugins causing conflict:
 - TAB